Learning goal, outcomes, rationale and implementation of mathematical and scientific understanding.

 Oversight: The Mathematical and Scientific Underestanding Working Group performs the initial review of courses proposed to meet the learning goals of the Core Curriculum, and thus serves as the liaison between departments and disciplinary experts, and the Core Curriculum Committee.

-Courses designated as fulfilling the Mathematical Understanding goal for 2012-2013:
+Courses designated as fulfilling Mathematical Understanding:

 - Mathematics 3: Finite Mathematics Application & Syllabus